 I'll have to go back and get a sharper shot of these lovely twisties.

-Annette Is is renowned for it geological diversity, including marble.
-Some geologist friends have called it an amazing.
+Annette Is is renowned for it's geologic diversity, including marble.
+Some geologist friends have called it an amazing area.

 Oh yeah, a few dotted centerline straight stretches thrown in for good measure.